 MEDICARE PORTABILITY is Medicare coverage for eligible Americans who are living or traveling abroad.
-It is currently prohibited by antiquated Medicare rules.
+International Medicare coverage is currently prohibited by antiquated Medicare rules, except in rare circumstances.

 The Medicare program began in 1966 when the life expectancy of Americans was 70 years, when few Americans could or wanted to retire abroad, when few countries had U.S. healthcare standards, and when Medicare spending was merely $3 billion.